 - c) Final site stabilization is achieved when perennial vegetative cover provides permanent stabilization with a density greater than 70 percent over the entire area to be stabilized by vegetative cover.
 This area is exclusive of areas that are covered with rock (crushed granite, gravel, etc.) or landscape mulch, paved or have a building or other permanent structure on them. - 3.
 Structural Controls These controls include stabilization measures to be used for controlling erosion from disturbed areas and structural controls to divert runoff and remove sediment.
 Erosion and sediment controls are implemented during the construction period to prevent and/or control the loss of soil from the construction site into the receiving waters.
 Refer to the Erosion Control Plan for the locations and details of Erosion Control Measures.
-The following is a brief description of appropriate erosion control measures. - a) Construction-Phase Sediment Basin (Temporary) Sediment basins are required, where feasible for common drainage locations that serve an area with ten (10) or more acres disturbed at one time, a temporary (or permanent) sediment basin that provides storage for a calculated volume of runoff based on the smaller of 2-year, 24-hour storm (area draining to basin) or 3,600 cubic feet of storage per acre drained, shall be provided where attainable until final stabilization of the site.
+The following is a brief description of appropriate erosion control measures. - a) Construction-Phase Sediment Basin (Temporary) Sediment basins are required, where feasible for common drainage locations that serve an area with ten (10) or more acres disturbed at one time, a temporary (or permanent) sediment basin that should provide storage for a volume of runoff from a two-year, 24-hour storm from each disturbed acre.
 The outlet should be designed to drain the basin within twenty-four (24) to seventy-two (72) hours.
 An emergency spillway shall also be incorporated and sized to safely convey the 100-yr storm.
 In determining whether installing a sediment basin is feasible, the permittee may consider factors such as site soils, slope, and available area on site, public safety, precipitation patterns, site geometry, site vegetation, infiltration capacity, geotechnical factors, depth to groundwater and other similar considerations.
 Where sediment basins are not feasible, equivalent control measures, which may include a series of smaller sediment basins, must be used.
 At a minimum, silt fences, vegetative buffer strips, or equivalent sediment controls are required for all down slope boundaries (and for those side slope boundaries deemed appropriate as dictated by individual site conditions) of the construction area.

-These temporary BMPs shall be kept in proper functioning condition, as outlined in the good housekeeping measures in the project SWPPP so as to prevent pollution during construction and satisfy all TCEQ Requirements.
+b) These temporary BMPs shall be kept in proper functioning condition, as outlined in the good housekeeping measures in the project SWPPP so as to prevent pollution during construction and satisfy all TCEQ Requirements.

-Sediment Basin Required Volume (cu ft) Provided Volume (cu ft) Outlet Control Type and Size Drain Time (hr) Emergency Spillway Size (width x depth) Permanent (Y or N) Pond #1 + Turf Areas 65,952 68,748 Weir in Outlet Structure + Skimmer 3 days 20' x 0.75' N Pond #2 14,040 20,105 Weir in Outlet Structure + Skimmer 3 days 100' x 0.4' N b) Post-Construction Sediment Basin (Permanent) - To meet and exceed the minimum requirements for permanent on-site stormwater BMPs, sedimentation and filtration basins are being proposed and designed using the City of Austin's Environmental Criteria Manual practices, as prescribed in the City of Cedar Park's Drainage Criteria Manual.
+Sediment Basin Required Volume (cu ft) Provided Volume (cu ft) Outlet Control Type and Size Drain Time (hr) Emergency Spillway Size (width x depth) Permanent (Y or N) Pond 1 + Turf Areas 26,897 34,402 Weir in Outlet Structure + Skimmer 3 days 20' x 1.5' N Pond 2 14,004 23,182 Weir in Outlet Structure + Skimmer 3 days 20' x 1' N

+Post-Construction Sediment Basin (Permanent) - To meet and exceed c) the minimum requirements for permanent on-site stormwater BMPs, sedimentation and filtration basins are being proposed and designed using the City of Austin's Environmental Criteria Manual practices, as prescribed in the City of Cedar Park's Drainage Criteria Manual.
 In conjunction with the filtering properties of the artificial turf field sections, these basins will utilize underdrains, sand filters, gabion walls and weir structures to help control the flowrate along with providing water quality treatment.
 Pond #1 provides stormwater treatment for the field areas as well as a portion of the parking lot.
 Pond #2 provides stormwater treatment for the remainder of the parking lot as well as the addition to the parking area.
 Shown in Table 3 below are the requirements needed to satisfy the filtration and sedimentation basin minimum design as well as what is being provided through the proposed BMPs as calculated per jurisdictional standards.